ibm-cloud-docs/cloud-databases/ha-dr.md

 - In multi-zone regions, database members are distributed across different data centers, or zones.
 - In single-zone regions, database members are distributed across different hosts.

-In the case of a hardware failure or a single zone failure in a multi-zone region, your data is still accessible as it is replicated onto other fully functioning database servers.
+In the case of a single zone failure in a multi-zone region or a hardware failure in any region, your data is still accessible as it is replicated onto other fully functioning database servers.
 Such issues will be addressed by {{site.data.keyword.cloud}} Specialists in place.

 You may consult your {{site.data.keyword.databases-for}} documentation for more details on how your specific database replicates data among each of its members.